-3. Positivity – With understanding and accepting other’s feeling and actions, you are unknowingly letting go of negative and judgemental thoughts and introducing more positive and patient ones.
+- Positivity – By understanding and accepting others’ feelings and actions, you are unknowingly letting go of negative and judgemental thoughts and introducing more positive and patient ones.

 How do you improve your empathy?

-1. Listen – Listening to others and getting to know who they are as a person will allow you to open your mind and understanding of other’s perspectives.
+- Listen – Listening to others and getting to know who they are as a person will allow you to open your mind and understand others’ perspectives.

-2. Ask questions – Usually if people don’t understand (or don’t want to understand) others, then they either ignore or reject their opinion.
+- Ask questions – Usually, if people don’t understand (or don’t want to understand) others, then they either ignore or reject their opinion.
 Asking questions will allow you to start opening up your mind and results in being closer to fully understanding them.